kubos/kubos/docs/services/comms-framework.rst

   (note: this may be omitted in the case where the communications device will only be used for transmitting data)
 - At least one function capable of writing messages to the communications device
-- Initialized connection structure/s capable of reading and/or writing from/to the communications
-  device (this structure will be used by the previous read and/or write functions)
+- Initialized connection structure/s which will be used by the previous read and/or write functions
 - A |CommsControlBlock| structure containing all of the communications configuration information
 - A |CommsTelemetry| structure which will be used to gather communication statistics